-In 4 of the 32 instances tested, we were unable to receive the proper forms needed to justify the amounts stated on the employee's "Labor Cost Details" payroll report and/or the "Earnings and Leave Statement" in the pay period selected for testing.
-This matter remains open and we will continue to test these internal controls in future audits.
+During the 2018 audit, we found no instances where we were unable to receive the proper forms needed to justify the amounts stated on the employee's "Labor Cost Details" payroll report and/or the "Earnings and Leave Statement" in the pay period selected for testing.
+This recommendation is closed.